 Who would have thought that a movie about people just sitting in a room talking about baseball would be so compelling?
 This Brad Pitt movie proves you don’t really need to see the sport being played to craft a riveting story.

 Moneyball follows the journey of Oakland A’s general manager Billy Beane (Pitt), whose team is financially unable to compete with the rest of the teams in the World Series.
-Thanks to utilising statistical data from expert Peter Brand (Jonah Hill) to transform his side into champions.
+Thanks to utilizing statistical data from expert Peter Brand (Jonah Hill), Billy is able to transform his side into champions.

 The Color of Money (1986)

 We all know Martin Scorsese makes impeccable movies, but this ‘80s movie is probably one of his more underrated gems, and also saw the acclaimed filmmaker take on a sequel for the first time in his career.

 Paul Newman reprises his role as Eddie, a hot-shot pool shark, from the 1961 movie The Hustler.
 This time, a more experienced Eddie takes newcomer Vincent Lauria (Tom Cruise) under his wing, and the dynamic between the pair is electric.
 There’s also a one-shot sequence from Scorsese which tracks Vincent around the pool table that is pure cinematic gold, just in case you needed more convincing.